A recent study has linked a common prescription drug that people with arthritis use to relieve pain and inflammation to a heart valve problem.

-While some people have aortic stenosis because of a birth defect, the most common cause is the buildup of calcium deposits and scarring during aging.
+While some people have aortic stenosis because of a birth defect, the

 In their study paper, the authors note that more than 1 in 4 people over the age of 65 in the United States have the type of aortic stenosis that develops from calcium buildup.